-- After bringing the device into service - On a regular cycle, depending on the precision aimed for.
-To find out the appropriate time between calibrations, we recommend to begin with a more frequent check of the calibration.
-The time between calibrations can range between:
+· After bringing the device into service

-- several month for a measuring task in the Vol.% range - days to weeks for a measuring task in the sub-Vol.% range - directly before every measurement if highest accuracy is needed - When the situation of the measurement regarding pressure, temperature or gas flow changes
+- On a regular cycle, depending on the precision aimed for.
+To find out the appropriate time between calibrations, we recommend beginning with a more frequent check of the calibration.
+The time between calibrations can range between: - several months for a measuring task in the Vol.% range - days to weeks for a measuring task in the sub-Vol.% range - directly before every measurement if highest accuracy is needed. - When the situation of the measurement regarding pressure, temperature or gas flow changes

-The goal of the calibration is that the measured concentration is in agreement with the given test gas concentration.
+The goal of the calibration is that the measured concentration agrees with the given test gas concentration.
 To obtain this, two calibration parameters that correspond to the offset/zero and the gain/span of a linear equation are available.
 A two-point calibration requires two test gases.
 Both calibration parameters, offset and gain, are adjusted.
 The concentration of the test gases does not have to meet the beginning and the end of the measuring range, a difference of $\pm 10\%$ is permitted.

 The menu sequence is designed such that prior to a gain always an offset calibration has to be done first.
-For the infrared channels both offset and gain calibration should be performed!
-For the thermal conductivity signal, determining a new offset value by single point calibration will usually be sufficient to obtain a good calibration result.
+Usually, a single point calibration determining a new offset value is sufficient to obtain a good calibration.